pytorch/tutorials/intermediate_source/bettertransformer_tutorial.rst

 We run the model on CPU, and collect profile information:
 * The first run uses traditional ("slow path") execution.
 * The second run enables BT fastpath execution by putting the model in inference mode using model.eval() and disables gradient collection with torch.no_grad().

-You can see a small improvement on CPU.
+You can see a small improvement when the model is executing on CPU.
 Notice that the fastpath profile shows most of the execution time in the native TransformerEncoderLayer implementation aten::_transformer_encoder_layer_fwd

 .. code-block:: python